bradyblough/School-Projects/java_quiz_game/README.md

 # Brady's Quiz Game

-This is a simple Java quiz game created by Brady.
+This is a simple Java quiz game for a programming class I took.
 The game consists of five multiple-choice questions, and your goal is to answer each question by inputting the letter associated with your choice.
 At the end of the game, you will receive a final score based on the number of correct answers.

 ## How to Compile and Run
 To play Brady's Quiz Game, you'll need to compile and run the Java program.
 Here are the steps to do so: